Sony Ericsson Xperia Arc S review

 are brainwashed by apple and their or machine.

 also I phones are ugly bricks no style

 Reviewed by James from UK on 21st Sep 2012

-I bought this phone on a deal about 6 months ago for £199 because I
+I bought this phone on a deal about 6 months ago for £199 because I was tight

-IPhone.
-It looks the business (I think its one of the best looking phones there is) and it has
+the business (I think its one of the best looking phones there is) and it has

 a wonderful, large display.